genesis-writing/gen-tech-writing-portfolio-and-blog-v2/docs/knowledge-base/comprehensive_user_guide/How-to-Complete-a-Recording_360882.md

 ### Step 5

 After the recording ends, an editor window will display.
-For more details on the editor’s options, refer to the [editor guide](Editor_262804.md).
+For more details on the editor’s options, refer to the <u>[editor guide](Editor_262804.md)</u>.

 ![Editor window](../../assets/img/How-to-Complete-a-Recording_360882_images/262817.jpg)